Zambales

-Zambales does not have a functional airport - the closest functional airport is Clark International Airport in Angeles City in the neighbouring province of Pampanga.
-Subic Bay International Airport, which is located in Cubi Point (geographically located inside Morong, Bataan) in the Subic Bay Freeport Zone is no longer functional for domestic and international flights.
+Zambales does not have a functional airport; the closest functional airport is Clark International Airport in Angeles City in the neighbouring province of Pampanga.
+Subic Bay International Airport, which is located in Cubi Point (geographically and politically located inside Morong, Bataan) in the Subic Bay Freeport Zone is no longer functional for domestic and international flights.

 The Freeport Zone (SBFZ) is host to many tourist attractions which include casinos, parks, malls, beach-side huts, cottages and resorts, as well as historical sites.

 Etymology

-The province's name came from the word zambal, which is a Hispanized term for Sambali.
-Sambal refers to the native language spoken by the early Austronesian inhabitants of the area.
-A contending version states that the name was derived from the word samba, meaning worship, because the Spanish supposedly found the native inhabitants to be highly superstitious; worshipping the spirits of their ancestors.

-It could also originate from the word "Zambo", a term used by the Iberian (Spanish and Portuguese) empires to distinguish people of African ethnicity/descent.
-The province is home to the Aetas, the aboriginal people of the Philippines who share Afro-ethnic similarities.
+The name of the province is derived from "Zambales", the Hispanized name of the Sambal people.
+The Sambal were the original dominant ethnic group of the region.

 History

-Prior to colonization, the Aeta people became the first human population who inhabited what is now Zambales.
-Due to Malay migration waves, the Tagalog people displaced the Sambal people in southern Luzon, which led to the arrival of the Sambal people into present-day Zambales.
+Spanish colonial era

 The Spanish first explored the area in 1572, led by Juan de Salcedo.
 Off Cape Bolinao (now part of Pangasinan), he and his men liberated a Zambal chieftain and his followers from a Chinese pirate ship.
 This act gained the natives' goodwill.
 Shortly thereafter, the province was organized.
-Among the earliest towns founded were Subic (1572), Botolan (1572), Masinloc (1607), Iba (1611), and Santa Cruz (1612).
+Among the earliest towns founded were Masinloc (1607), Subic (1607), Iba (1611), Santa Cruz (1612), and Botolan (1736).
+Zambales was originally derived from 2 parts: the southern area from Pampanga and the northern area from Pangasinan.

 During the Spanish period, a 1774 map was made, which clearly named Scarborough Shoals as Panacot Shoal, a feature under complete sovereignty of Spanish Philippines, specifically of Zambales.
-The shoal's current name was chosen by Captain Philip D'Auvergne, whose East India Company East Indiaman Scarborough briefly grounded on one of the rocks on 12 September 1784, before sailing on to China.
+The shoal's current name was chosen by Captain Philip D'Auvergne, whose East India Company East Indiaman Scarborough briefly grounded on one of the rocks on September 12, 1784, before sailing on to China.
 When the Philippines was granted independence in the 19th century and 20th century, Scarborough Shoal was passed by the colonial governments to the sovereign Republic of the Philippines.
+By the end of the 1700s, Zambales had 1,136 native families and 73 Spanish Filipino families.